jaipandya/SublimeTutor/tutorial/chapter_2_6.md

 Upper / lower case
 ===================

-You can use two handy shortcuts to change the case any text block in sublime.
+You can use two handy shortcuts to change the case any text block in Sublime.

 Lower case - ⌘ (`command`) + K, ⌘ + L
 Upper case - ⌘ + K, ⌘ + U